nalin-dhiman/Connectome-Constrained-Neural-Networks/README.md

-# Connectome-Constrained Neural Networks: Clean Control-Study Release
+# Connectome-Constrained Neural Networks:Control-Study Release

 This repository packages the code, curated results, figures, and lightweight tables for a controlled connectome-vs-random graph study.
 The central corrected conclusion is deliberately narrow: